sitepoint-editors/author-documentation/docs/Process-Peer Review-What Is Peer Review.md

 **Q: Can I translate a post into my native language and host it on my blog / site?**
 We cover this in our Copyright section (LINK HERE)

 **Q: I don’t like giving sites my information and am against social network style hubs.
-Do I have to use Github?**
+Do I have to use GitHub?**
 A: Yes.
 Feel free to make an anonymous account just for the purpose of publishing your post if it makes you feel better.

 **Q: Are links allowed in the author bio?**